 The WAND system has been designed to help address these challenges.
 The sensors are low profile, meaning they can be embedded easily underneath insulation, coatings and composite repairs.
-Measurements can then be wirelessly acquired using the WAND data collection tool, through the overlying material, meaning it does not have to be removed.
-The addition of the WAND system accessories helps further expand the range of TMLs that can be accessed.
+Measurements can then be wirelessly acquired using either the WAND-HDC or WAND-RDC, through the overlying material, meaning it does not have to be removed.
+The addition of the WAND accessories helps further expand the range of locations that can be addressed.

 Inductosense has developed an extension coil accessory for the WAND system, called the ECHO.
-The head of the ECHO coil can be installed on top of existing sensors, and then the coil itself can be threaded through insulation, allowing measurements to be taken by the WAND at the tail.
+The head of the ECHO coil can be installed on top of existing sensors, and then the coil itself can be threaded through the insulation, and the join in the metallic weather shielding, to enable measurements to be taken by the WAND at the other end.
 This means the insulation no longer has to be removed to take a thickness measurement.

-Inductosense has worked with a number of coatings companies to validate the use of thermal insulation coatings with our TMS sensors.
-The testing has confirmed that thermal coatings can be applied over the sensors and thickness measurements can still be wirelessly acquired using the WAND.
+Inductosense has worked with a number of coatings companies to validate the use of different types of coatings (for example thermal coatings and CUI coatings) with the WAND system.
+The testing has confirmed that coatings can be applied over the sensors and thickness measurements can still be wirelessly acquired using the WAND-HDC or WAND-RDC.